 How to allow access to your camera and microphone

-When using the video chat for the first time, you will see the pop-up in the upper-left corner of the board if it is configured in your browser settings.
+When using the video chat for the first time, you will see the browser pop-up in the upper-left corner of the board.
 By clicking Allow, you allow access to the default camera and mic of your browser.

 Allowing Miro to use your camera and microphone